cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 - **items** (optional) - This file defines items to be created on the controller.
 Currently, only folders and a subset of fields are fully supported.

 {{% notice note %}}
 You may have noticed that all the file types except for the **bundle** file are optional and wonder if it would make sense to have a configuration bundle that only had a **bundle** file.
 We will see in a later lab that it is useful with bundle inheritance.
+Future versions of CloudBees CI CasC for Operations Center will allow defining managed controllers as `items`.
 {{% /notice %}}

 In this lab we will explore the configuration bundle assigned to your Ops controller when it was dynamically provisioned.